Surrey Docks Farm Response to Covid-19

 5. Our adult students with learning disabilities continue to attend in their adapted training projects.
 Gaining new skills and contributing to the running of the Farm.

 6. In August we also saw the return of our partner projects, such as Southwark’s Youth Offending Service who run carpentry workshops for young people at the Farm.
 Partner projects are all on hold during the lockdown period, we hope to pick things up again when/if things ease in April.

 7. The government guidelines meant we had to revert back to online sessions for our Young Farmers youth clubs (aged 8-14) but we continue to offer 1:1 sessions for the increasing number of vulnerable individuals who have been seriously impacted by the lockdown effects.
 We’re working towards these groups returning in April in line with lockdown easing.

 8. We successfully applied for three capital projects during the pandemic.
 In November contractors put our Young Farmers plans into action, renovating our Wildlife Garden.
 In addition, we successfully gained funding from Veolia Environmental Trust to increase our outdoor hand washing facilities and to upgrade the toilets near the shop, to make them easier to clean and maintain.
 In March we’ll be installing a new accessible greenhouse which will increase both the training space and the amount of food we can grow to feed our community.

 9. We are concerned about the ongoing financial implications of the pandemic and are busy applying for funding to ensure our vital community projects can continue to run.
 We are also developing new income generation plans to support the Farm’s future.

 How can you help?

-- Keep in touch via our social media sites or send some snail mail – messages of support are always welcome!
-We might be slow responding as we’re prioritising the animals but we’ll get back to you when we can.
+- Keep in touch via our social media sites or send some snail mail – messages of support are always welcome and help boost the team’s morale!

 How can I get in touch?